I wrote this in 2016 but it’s still relevant in 2022!

 You will find many tools to do this.
 I’ve shared my favorite tools in this free resource guide.
 Click below to download it now.

 You can work at your highest capabilities and constantly sacrifice your personal lifestyle for your employer but more than likely, you are not being paid what you are worth.
 You are not being appreciated for your value.
-On average, women receive 79 cents for every one dollar men receive for the same work.
-For African-American women, it’s worse when compared to Caucasian men (63 cents for every one dollar FOR THE SAME WORK).
+On average, women receive 83 cents [up from 79 cents in 2016] for every one dollar men receive for the same work.
+For African-American women, it’s worse when compared to Caucasian men (64 cents for every one dollar FOR THE SAME WORK – a one penny increase from 2016).

 As an entrepreneur, you will be able to better set your income.
 You will even have a chance to create income for other people in your family and community, exponentially affecting the lives of those close to them and their communities.